Hemicordulia

 Hemicordulia is a genus of dragonfly in family Corduliidae.

 It occurs in Africa, southern Asia, Australasia and Pacific Islands such as the Bonin Islands, Fiji and French Polynesia.

 Species of Hemicordulia are small to medium-sized dragonflies, coloured black or metallic, with yellow.

+Following current research, Hemicordulia now includes species that had until recently been included in the genus Procordulia.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

 Species

-The genus contains the following species:
+The genus Hemicordulia contains the following species: